What is the HOOS-PS?

 What studies are currently using the HOOS-PS?

-The measure is currently under study in multiple countries to determine the threshold at which individuals are considered candidates for joint replacement as part of an initiative.
+The measure has been studied in multiple countries: Australia, Canada, the Czech Republic, France, Germany, Italy, the Netherlands, Spain, Sweden, Britain and the United States, to determine the threshold at which individuals are considered candidates for joint replacement.
 The first phase of this work was cross-cultural validation of the measure through a formal process of forward- and back-translation with reconciliation of language and conceptual meaning differences where no culturally adapted version of the HOOS existed.
-The second phase includes completion of the questionnaire by patients referred to an orthopaedic surgeon for consideration of hip replacement.
-These data will be compared to the surgeon’s decision about the recommendation for surgery.
+The second phase included completion of the questionnaire by patients referred to an orthopaedic surgeon for consideration of hip replacement.
+Data was compared to the surgeon’s decision about the recommendation for surgery.
+The study concluded that it was not possible to determine cut points for pain and function defining ’requirement for a total joint replacement’ [1].
+The HOOS-PS is included in the international Consortium for Health Outcomes Measurement (ICHOM) Standard-set for Hip & Knee Osteoarthritis as a measure of functional status [7].

 References